I’ve written a book on the science of racism – this is what facts say about Trump’s war on DEI in the workplace

-I’ve written a book on the science of racism – this is what facts say about Trump’s war on DEI
+I’ve written a book on the science of racism – this is what facts say about whether DEI works

-Trump and his allies have blamed everything from the fires in California to an air crash in Philadelphia on diversity hiring practices.
+Goldman Sachs and Deloitte are the latest major corporations to revise their policies in response to Donald Trump's push against diversity initiatives.
 Here, Professor Keon West unravels the myths and uncomfortable truths about inclusion policies in the workplace

 On 21 January 2025, Donald Trump issued an executive order restricting diversity, equity, and inclusion (DEI) training in federal agencies.
 These orders were framed as necessary measures against “dangerous, demeaning” concepts, and claimed that the scrapping of DEI initiatives would help foster a workplace in which all Americans are treated with equal dignity and respect.